DIYgod/RSSHub/docs/en/social-media.md

 :::

-Specify options in query string to control the output style for Tweets
+Specify options (in query string's format) in parameter `routeParams` to control some extra features for Tweets

 | Key    | Description | Accepts | Defaults to |
 | ------ | ----------- | ------- | ------------ |